 Citizens’ load continues to grow and with that growth comes more construction activity.
 Continued feeder reinforcements and upgrades as well as the installation of new lines for new residential, commercial and industrial customers keep the engineers and construction crews on the move.

 As it has been since 1911, Citizens’ continues the tradition of conservative and fiscally responsible investment in utility plant.
 These simple principles characterize the cautious standard by which Citizens’ operates.
 The Company also places an emphasis on attracting and keeping high quality employees as well as employee safety which is evidenced by the outstanding record of safety performance.
-System reliability, low operating costs and exceptional customer service continue to be the primary objectives for Citizens’ staff.
+High system reliability, low operating costs and exceptional customer service continue to be the primary objectives for Citizens’ staff.

 It is noteworthy that in the early days of Citizens’ history, there were a multitude of electric companies across Pennsylvania.
 In fact, records show that in 1922 there were 343 electric companies chartered by the State to provide electric service.
 Mergers and consolidations caused that number to shrink to 28 by 1955.
 Today, Citizens’ is one of just 11 remaining investor owned electric utilities.
 This is only possible because of the dedication and commitment of Citizens’ employees, officers and directors to the local community to operate an efficient business, offering safe and reliable electric service at the lowest cost possible.